Bread and Butter Pickles Recipe

 Sterilizing Jars and Lids

-There are four ways to sterilize jars, in the oven, dishwasher, microwave and stove top.
-The method I choose depends on how many jars I need to sterilize.
-This recipe makes six pint jars of bread and butter pickles so I suggest simply boiling the jars on the stove top to sterilize them.
+There are four ways to sterilize jars, in the oven, dishwasher, microwave, and stovetop.
+This simple recipe makes 6 pint-sized jars of bread and butter pickles so I suggest simply boiling the jars on the stovetop to sterilize them.

 Remove your jars one at a time as you need them, be cautious as the jars are hot.
 I use rubber ended tongs and a pot holder.